20 Ways Your Home Could Be Giving You Cancer

-Sounds heavenly, right?
-Yet lurking in your safe haven could be a very unsafe collection of cancer-causing pollutants.
+Lurking in your safe haven could be a very unsafe collection of cancer-causing pollutants.
 Your bed, candle, carpet, sheets—even your tap water may contain or emit harmful chemicals that can raise your risk of cancer.
-The President's Cancer Panel warned Americans about certain dangers nearly a decade ago.
-And just this week, a brand-new study by the non-profit Environmental Working Group and Northeastern University linked nitrates in some drinking water to the development of more than 12,000 cases of cancer a year.

 Not all cancers are preventable, but with some simple changes around the house, you can significantly lower your risk.
-Read this special report on the top 15 cancer-causing household items—and our recommended safer options—and put the "sweet" back in "home sweet home."
+Read this special Eat This, Not That!
+Health report on the top 20 cancer-causing household items—and our recommended safer options—and put the "sweet" back in "home sweet home."

-The headlines made national news just this week: Nitrate pollution in U.S. drinking water may be the cause of 12,594 cases of cancer, according to a peer-reviewed, "first of its kind national analysis" by the non-profit Environmental Working Group and researchers from Northeastern University.
+The headlines made national news just last year: Nitrate pollution in U.S. drinking water may be the cause of 12,594 cases of cancer, according to a peer-reviewed, "first of its kind national analysis" by the non-profit Environmental Working Group and researchers from Northeastern University.

 Everyone blames the family dog for giving off gas.
 But consider the rug.
 According to the Environmental Protection Agency, many carpets are made of synthetic fibers that have been treated with chemicals that "off-gas"—literally, give off gasses into your home.
 An activist group called The Center for Environmental Health did a study on six of the largest carpet manufacturers in the USA and found that all 12 carpets they tested positive for toxic substances linked to cancer, hormone disruption, respiratory disorders, and developmental health problems in children, among others.